 The College and the University provide a wide range of practical forms of support for students.

 At Hughes, every student is allocated an individual Tutor who is an experienced member of the University and the College, and who can provide direction to sources of support and guidance for practical and academic aspects of a student’s career at the University.
-The College also has an on-site nurse available to students for a wide variety of health and welfare needs.
+The College also has an on-site nurse and counsellor available to students for a wide variety of health and welfare needs.

 Students who require specific adjustments for a disability start should start discussions with Hughes Hall during the admissions process, ensuring they have appropriate access to any tailored support and specialist facilities during their career in Cambridge.
 More details are available in the section on student welfare.